 Full disclosure: I don’t actually recommend doing this itinerary in two weeks.
 It is extremely fast paced and overland travel in Africa can be very tiresome.

 BUT if you are short on time like I was, this itinerary is certainly feasible, and it is definitely an adventure.
 I have listed below the itinerary I took, but as I said, I do recommend spreading this out if you have the luxury of time.

 Day 1: Getting from Mwanza, Tanzania to Kigali, Rwanda

 As most of you know by now, I am based in Mwanza, Tanzania.
 Though there are plenty of fun things to do around ‘Rock City’, I had to renew my visa and felt the itch to get away for a bit.

-Take the 5:30 AM bus from Mwanza to Kigali; you will arrive around 7:00-8:00 PM.
+You can take a bus from Mwanza to Kigali, though it isn’t direct so you will need to transfer a few times.
+If you want the full transit details, refer to my post on how to get from Tanzania to Rwanda.
 I split my time between Moji hostel and an Airbnb in the quiet and clean Kimihurura neighbourhood.